Psychology of eating meat: Consumer psychology

-Implicit attitudes towards meat have been reported to vary significantly between omnivores and vegetarians, with omnivores holding much more positive views.
+Implicit attitudes towards meat vary significantly between omnivores and vegetarians, with omnivores holding much more positive views.
 Vegetarians may express either revulsion or nostalgia at the thought of eating meat.
 Consumer behavior towards meat may be modelled by distinguishing the effects of intrinsic factors (properties of the physical product itself, such as color) and extrinsic factors (everything else, including price and brand).

 Intrinsic factors

 Taste and texture are self-reported to be important factors in food choice, although this may not accurately reflect consumer behavior.
 Consumers describe meat as "chewy", "tender", and "rich".
 People experience the taste and texture of meat in significantly different ways, with variations across ages, genders, and cultures.
 Tenderness is perhaps the most important of all factors impacting meat eating quality, with others being flavor, juiciness, and succulence.

 Visual appearance is one of the primary cues consumers use to assess meat quality at the point of sale, and to select meats.
 Color is one of the most important characteristics in this context.
 Different cultural traditions lead consumers to prefer different colors: some countries prefer relatively dark pork overall, some light, and some have no clear preference.

 Visible fat content and marbling are also important intrinsic quality cues.
 Consumers as a whole tend to prefer leaner beef and pork, although significant variations exist across geographical regions.
 Marbling is important to some consumers but not others, and, as for fat content more generally, preference for marbling varies by region.